Life insurance for new parents

 How much does life insurance cost?

-The cost of a life insurance premium depends very much on your own personal circumstances – your lifestyle, how old you are, your health and the type of policy you’re after.
+The cost of a life insurance premium depends very much on your personal circumstances – your lifestyle, how old you are, your health, if you smoke and the type of policy you’re after.

-We know that as new parents, your costs of living will likely have risen.
-That’s why we’re here to help you find a great level of cover at the right price.
-Check out the latest life-insurance deals and give yourself the peace of mind that your family’s taken care of.
+We know that as new parents, your costs of living have likely risen.
+That’s why we’re here to help you find personalised cover at the right price.
+Check out the latest life insurance deals.

 Do I need life insurance if I’m not the main breadwinner?